 1.2 Consultation on the First Draft of the Neighbourhood Plan (the Pre-Submission Consultation) took place in between 25 November 2023 and 19 January 2024.
 All comments received at the "pre-submission" consultation were considered and reviewed and any necessary amendments to the Plan were made.
 The Plan, together with supporting documents were then submitted to East Suffolk District Council who carried out the "submission" round of consultation.
 Following that consultation, the Plan was submitted for examination by an independent Neighbourhood Plan Examiner.
 The Examiner required some amendments to the plan before it could proceed to the Parish Referendum.
-Those changes have been made, and this is the Referendum version of the Neighbourhood Plan.
+Those changes were made, and the Parish Referendum took place on 15 May 2025.
+Of the people who voted, 96% voted in favour of the Westerfield Neighbourhood Plan.
+The Plan was "made" by East Suffolk Council on 19 May 2025.
 The diagram below illustrates that stages that the Plan has been through.